WarZone2 – VulnHub WriteUp

 Setup my listening and see what we can catch…

-Now its time to run our modify python reverse shell.
+Now it’s time to run our modify python reverse shell.

 No error there, so far so good.
 Now what would happen if I just added the remaining of my python reverse shell?